HMRC awards £366m contracts for ERP cloud move

 The three government departments that form the Unity Cluster already use SAP back-office software, either directly through an SAP contract, or – in the case of DfT – through implementation partner Arvato.

-In August last year the Infrastructure and Project Authority (IPA) branded the Unity “undeliverable” due to a lack of “critical skills and dedicated resources.”
-It added that success seems “unachievable” and assigned the programme a red rating, indicating major issues.
+In August last year the Infrastructure and Project Authority (IPA) branded the Unity programme’s aims undeliverable due to a lack of “critical skills and dedicated resources.”
+It also assigned the programme a red rating, indicating major issues.

-We have contacted HMRC for specific details on what has changed between IPA’s assessment in August 2023 and today.
+We asked HMRC for specific details on what has changed between IPA’s assessment in August 2023 and today.
+In a statement, the department told us:

 Unity is the third government cluster to award its software and integration deals under the government’s shared services drive.